opendistro/for-elasticsearch-docs/docs/security-configuration/yaml.md

 ## internal_users.yml

-This file contains any initial users that you want to add to the Security plugin's internal user database.
+This file contains any initial users that you want to add to the security plugin's internal user database.

 The file format requires a hashed password.
 To generate one, run `plugins/opendistro_security/tools/hash.sh -p <new-password>`.
 If you decide to keep any of the demo users, *change their passwords*.